 2.1.2.2 The Company Modification Application; or

 2.1.2.3 System Construction Application.

+2.1.3 The process and timelines for submitting The Company Construction Application and making TO Construction Offers differs depending whether these correspond to Gate 2 Applications and Gate 2 Offers and Gate 1 Offers with Reservation or not and this section should be construed accordingly.

-2.2 If The Company considers it may be necessary for a Construction Project to be undertaken, it shall submit The Company Construction Application in accordance with paragraph 2.3 to:
+2.2 If The Company considers it may be necessary for a Construction Project to be undertaken, it shall submit The Company Construction Application in accordance with, as appropriate, paragraph 2.3 or 2.3A to:

 2.2.1 the Transmission Owner, if any, whose Transmission System is located at the Relevant Connection Site;